alaserimaha/Sa-id/README.md

 ![estronout Logo](https://github.com/user-attachments/assets/7cf5bc4c-7857-433d-bd14-a598c0348856)

-Welcome to the GitHub repository of **Breez**, crafted by the **Fresh Sight** team for the **HPC** hackathon. **Breez** is a system capable of being linked to any camera.
-This system detects litter or trash discarded from vehicles onto the street, documents it as an infraction, and alerts the driver.
-Additionally, relevant authorities can access this data and generate reports on the level of waste on Saudi streets.
+Welcome to the GitHub repository of **ساعِد (Sa'id)**, crafted by the Sa'id Team for the Estronout hackathon.
+**ساعِد (Sa'id)** is a system designed to provide a seamless and supportive onboarding journey for new employees, enhancing their productivity and well-being using emerging technologies.
+The platform aims to foster employee loyalty and sustainability within organizations by ensuring their growth and skills development.

 ## Description